These are the best places to visit in South America, with highlights including the Inca Trail and learning about queer tango.

-As foodies, we loved the culinary scene of Argentina and in Lima, Peru.
-For culture, indigenous traditions can be seen everywhere, particularly from the Incas in Bolivia/Peru, as well as the Maipuche Indians in Chile.
+As foodies, we loved the culinary scene of Argentina of Lima, Peru.
+For culture, indigenous traditions can be seen everywhere, particularly among the Incas in Bolivia/Peru, as well as the Mapuche Indians in Chile.
 And finally, for trekking adventures, Patagonia is a must.
-These are our 10 favourite highlights from South America following our big trip there in 2016/2017.
+These are our 10 favorite places to visit and things to do in South America following our big trip around the continent.

-The Galapagos are an archipelago of volcanic islands in the middle of the Pacific Ocean, around 600 miles (1,000km) from Ecuador’s coast.
-This is one of the few places in the world where you can get so close to wildlife.
-There's also a rich underwater world to discover – we saw sharks, rays, turtles and many tropical fish each time we went snorkelling.
+The Galapagos is an archipelago of volcanic islands in the middle of the Pacific Ocean, around 600 miles (1,000km) from Ecuador’s coast.
+This is one of the few places in the world where you can get incredibly close to wildlife.
+There's also a rich underwater world to discover – we saw sharks, rays, turtles, and many tropical fish each time we went snorkeling.

 The islands here also have some very dramatic landscapes, which are crying out for a space in your Instagram gallery.
-We loved the Galapagos Islands so much, we visited twice during our big South America trip.
+We loved the Galapagos Islands so much, that we visited twice during our big South America trip, even leading a Galapagos gay cruise.
 Check out our video from our trip here:

-For us our Inca Trail to Machu Picchu was a definite highlight of South America.
-It's a tough 4 days trek through the Sacred Valley, reaching altitudes of up to 4,215m (13,828 ft).
+For us, our Inca Trail to Machu Picchu was a definite highlight of our trip in South America.
+It's one of those places we visited we will always look back on with fond memories of throughout our relationship.
+It's a tough 4-day trek through the Sacred Valley, reaching altitudes of up to 4,215m (13,828 ft).

-There are many milongas (tango halls) in both cities, which is a must for any visitor.
-Most offer classes in the evening, which is then followed by a show.
-There are also numerous milongas offering same sex tango classes, which we strongly advise gay travellers to try.
+There are many milongas places (tango halls) in both cities, which are a must for any visitor.
+Most offer classes in the evening, which are then followed by a show.
+There are also numerous milongas offering same-sex tango classes, which we strongly advise gay travelers to try.
 Check out our gay guide to Buenos Aires and Montevideo for more, and watch our video from our gay tango class at the Solis Theatre in Montevideo:

 Patagonia is synonymous with adventure and mountaineering.
 If you love trekking, this should be high up on your bucket list of places to visit in South America.
 Patagonia has two trekking highlights: Torres del Paine in Chile and El Chaltén in Argentina.

 El Chaltén lies in the Santa Cruz region of Argentina, close to the Chilean border.
 There are many trails around El Chalten of varying levels of difficulty.
-Our favourite was the intense full day trek to Laguna de Los Tres.
+Our favorite was the intense full-day trek to Laguna de Los Tres.
 The climax point is when you reach the lake and you have this phenomenal view of the Fitz Roy mountain in the background:

-The San Pedro de Atacama desert in North Chile has some of the most stunning landscapes we've ever seen.
-Our favourite was the Capur Salt Flats, which has a mix of colours all merging into one perfect portrait, with flamingoes adding their unique splash of pink into the background.
+The San Pedro de Atacama desert in northern Chile has some of the most stunning landscapes we've ever seen.
+Our favorite place in the region was the Capur Salt Flats, which has a mix of colors all merging into one perfect portrait, with flamingoes adding their unique splash of pink into the background.

-Another pretty landscapes here worth visiting is the Moon Valley (El Valle de la Luna), which also has the Cordillera de la Sal mountain range.
+Another pretty landscape here worth visiting is the Moon Valley (El Valle de la Luna), which also has the Cordillera de la Sal mountain range.
 Walking in the Moon Valley was unique and quite surreal – it felt like we were exploring the surface of the moon.
-We based ourselves at the luxurious Alto Atacama hotel, which has terrific, passionate guides who took us to each setting in San Pedro de Atacama.
+We based ourselves at the luxurious and super gay friendly, Alto Atacama hotel, which has terrific, passionate guides who took us to each setting in San Pedro de Atacama.

-Peru is well regarded for being the culinary capital of the continent.
-There are many highly rated restaurants in the city, including 3 from The World’s 50 Best Restaurants for 2016: Central in 4th place, Maido in 13th and Astrid y Gastón in 30th.
+Peru is well regarded as being the culinary capital of the continent.
+There are many highly rated restaurants in the city, including 3 from The World’s 50 Best Restaurants: Central in 4th place, Maido in 13th, and Astrid y Gastón in 30th.
 In addition, according to the World Travel Awards, Peru was voted the World’s Leading Culinary Destination for 2016, and has won the award every year since 2012.

 There are many culinary highlights in Peru you need to try.
-Some of our favourites include ceviche, pisco sour cocktails, grilled alpaca meat, chaufa (Chinese/Peruvian fusion food), anticucho (chewy cow's hearts) and tacu tacu (Creole inspired rice and beans).
+Some of our favorites include ceviche, pisco sour cocktails, grilled alpaca meat, chaufa (Chinese/Peruvian fusion food), anticucho (chewy cow's hearts), and tacu tacu (Creole-inspired rice and beans).